Panic flushes through your arms.

 And then you can directly incorporate phrases or even full quotes into your copy.

-Literally speaking your customers’ language is a sure-fire way to get closer to their needs.
+Literally speaking your customers’ language is a surefire way to get closer to their needs.

-Become a Grade A Jargon-Hunter
+Become a grade A jargon-hunter.

 For your copy, that means killing the jargon.